 prehistoric ones.
 The Walking With

-series did the same: only modern medusae, sponges and sea-urchins appear, all live-acted.
+series did the same: only modern jellyfish, sponges and sea urchins appear, all live-acted.
 Indeed, many modern invertebrate groups have populated our seas since the Cambrian Period, but many others are extinct today.
-Among modern-day land arthropods expect to see dragonflies, scorpions, centipedes, spiders, cockroaches, beetles, and sometimes crickets.
+Among modern land arthropods expect to see dragonflies, scorpions, centipedes, spiders, cockroaches, beetles, and sometimes crickets.
 They would be oversized: roaches the size of a rat, scorpions as big as cats, and so on.
-Finally, let's not forget a staple in every Paleozoic or Mesozoic sea: a jellyfish, used as the symbol of the most ancient forms of Life.
+Finally, let's not forget a staple in every Paleozoic or Mesozoic sea: a jellyfish, used as the symbol of the most ancient forms of life.

 Clams and Pseudo-clams: Rudists

-- Gastropods, Scaphopods, Cephalopods, Bivalves, Brachiopods, Polyplacophors, Monoplacophors: which is the intruder?
-All these invertebrate groups were "shellfish", and all but one were mollusks: Brachiopods weren't.
-They were only distant mollusk relatives, and more related with the coral-like Bryozoans (see "Sessile invertebrates" below).
-As a whole, Mollusks and Brachiopods are extremely abundant in fossil record of all ages, from early Paleozoic up to the modern era.
-However, while mollusks are still a dominant group in modern seas, Brachiopods are nearly extinct today, and thus cites as "living fossils".
-The most representative is probably Lingula ("small tongue"), a clam-like, filter-feeding animal that lives in deep-seas anchored to the bottom with a fleshy protrusion (the "tongue"); prehistoric lingulas have identical to the modern one since 400 million years!
-Among extinct non-cephalopod mollusks are worthy of note the Rudists.
-Exclusively Cretaceous, these "clams" are notable both for their often great size (some were as tall as a human), and for their unique shape.
-They can be described as giant cups with a lid: the lower valve (the one attached to the sea-floor) was conical and much bigger than the flat upper valve.
-Like the Lingula, rudists were probably almost-motionless creatures that filter-fed on tiny organisms.
+- Gastropods, scaphopods, bivalves, brachiopods, chitons, monoplacophorans: which is the intruder?
+All these invertebrate groups were "shellfish", and all but one were molluscs: brachiopods weren't.
+They were only distant mollusc relatives, and more related with the coral-like bryozoans (see "Sessile invertebrates" below).
+As a whole, molluscs and brachiopods are extremely abundant in fossil record of all ages, from early Paleozoic up to the modern era.
+However, while molluscs are still a dominant group in modern seas, brachiopods are nearly extinct today, and thus cites as "living fossils".
+The most representative is probably Lingula ("small tongue"), a clam-like, filter-feeding animal that lives anchored to the sea floor with a fleshy protrusion (the "tongue"); prehistoric Lingula have been identical to the modern one since the Early Ordovician!
+Among extinct non-cephalopod molluscs are worthy of note the rudists.
+Exclusively Cretaceous, these clams are notable both for their often great size (some were as tall as a human), and for their unique shape.
+They can be described as giant cups with a lid: the lower valve (the one attached to the sea bed) was conical and much bigger than the flat upper valve.
+Like Lingula, rudists were probably almost motionless creatures that filter-fed on tiny organisms.